Swathi311/FlavorBot-2/README.md

 **🍳 FlavorBot**
-FlavorBot is an AI-powered recipe chatbot that helps users discover personalized recipes based on their ingredients, dietary needs, and natural language queries.
-It combines NLP intelligence with a seamless frontend to deliver smart and interactive cooking assistance.
+<p>FlavorBot is an AI-powered recipe chatbot that helps users discover personalized recipes based on their ingredients, dietary needs, and natural language queries.
+It combines NLP intelligence with a seamless frontend to deliver smart and interactive cooking assistance.</p>

 **🔍 Features**